SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 - You can extend the default style in your `styles.scss`, and then define your custom styles in the component scss file.

-  The following is an example of `styles.scss` where `custom-product-intro` is the name of the custom component:
+  The following is an example of `styles.scss` where `custom-product-intro` is the selector of the custom component:

   ```scss
   // styles.scss